-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Bennington is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some towns, Bennington isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Bennington are a mix of both white- and blue-collar jobs.
 Overall, Bennington is a town of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Bennington who work in office and administrative support (12.42%), sales jobs (10.07%), and food service (8.27%).
+There are especially a lot of people living in Bennington who work in office and administrative support (10.61%), sales jobs (9.91%), and personal care services (9.40%).

 The people who call Bennington home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Bennington residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Bennington include French , German, English, and Italian.